 Trainee Name: Site/Affiliated Medical Center: Please take a few moments to provide your valuable e feedback to any or all the questions listed below: What were your favorite parts of the training exp perience?
-What were some of the biggest challenges you f faced during your training year?
-What are you most looking forward to in your ne ew role/where you're going next?
-Did you feel adequately supported, respected, a nd recognized in your role as part of the team this year?
-Did you feel like you had the tools, resources, a and working conditions necessary to be successful in your job?
-If not, what could be improved?
-Was your training experience consistent with y the offer?
-If not, what changed? our expectations from when you interviewed and accepted the oner: If not, what changed: Would you recommend training at our program to a near?
-Why or why not? would you recommend training at our program to a peer : winy or winy not : Places tall us any areas you see for improvemen at in the training program: Please tell us any areas you see for improvemen it in the training program.
+What were some of the biggest challenges you faced during your training year?
+What are you most looking forward to in your no ew role/where you're going next?
+Did you feel adequately supported, respected, a and recognized in your role as part of the team this year? , Did you feel like you had the tools, resources. and working conditions necessary to be successful in your job?
+If not, what could be improved? our expectations from when you interviewed and accepted the offer?
+If not, what changed?
+Would you recommend training at our program to a peer?
+Why or why not?
+Please tell us any areas you see for improvement nt in the training program: